 What Is Form 1099?

 The IRS’s Form 1099 (more formally known as Form 1099-NEC) is used by businesses that have work performed by freelance or contract staff.
-People who hire workers such as housekeepers, accountants, or attorneys—and pay them $600 or more per year—are also supposed to send them a Form 1099 and file the form with the IRS.
+People who hire workers such as housekeepers, accountants, or attorneys — and pay them $600 or more per year — are also supposed to send them a Form 1099 and file the form with the IRS.

 W2 vs. Form 1099

-In a nutshell, employee compensation is tallied on a Form W-2 and contractor compensation is calculated on a Form 1099.
-The W-2 also shows how much federal income tax as well as state and local taxes were withheld.
+In a nutshell, employee compensation is tallied on a Form W-2, and contractor compensation is calculated on a Form 1099.
+The W-2 shows how much federal income tax as well as state and local taxes were withheld.
 Form 1099 doesn’t show withheld taxes because the contractor is responsible for paying those.
 And that’s where the confusion over whether a person is an employee or independent contractor can set in.
 We’ll get to that in a minute, but let’s cover the basics before we dive any deeper.

 How Are Independent Contractors Taxed?